Blackboard Ultra: Content Editor (Add and Format Content)

 Use the text editor to format your text style, font, size, color, etc. You may add tables, format your paragraph, add lists (bullets, numbering, etc.), and more.
 The text editor will adapt to your screen size and the text options may condense into menus..

-For the best results, type your text directly into the editor and use the text options to add your formatting.
-You may copy and paste from a document (such as Word or Google), but this may cause formatting issues including jumbled fonts, odd spacing, sizing issues, etc. If you do copy and paste into myLesley, use the Clear Format option to remove the formatting.
-You will then need to reformat your content using the editor.
+You may copy and paste from a document (such as Microsoft Word), but this may cause formatting issues including jumbled fonts, odd spacing, sizing issues, etc. If you do copy and paste text into myLesley, select your text and use the Clear Format option to remove the formatting.

 Use the Text Styling features to create headings, change the font, or change the text size and/or color.